 If you need to ask a series of questions that require the same response options, you can group them together in a matrix table instead of breaking them into separate questions.

 While these bundled questions are convenient, you have to use them carefully.
 Visually, large matrix tables can seem overwhelming.
-In addition, they aren’t always mobile-friendly.
+In addition, online survey questions of this sort aren’t always mobile-friendly.
 Having too many questions or choices may even trigger undesirable survey-taking behavior such as straight-lining.
 This is when respondents select the same options without carefully considering each one.
-Sometimes, they do that because they just want to finish the matrix.
+Sometimes, they do that because the actual experience feels like a complicated matrix and they just want to finish it.

 A side-by-side matrix is similar to your regular matrix table in that it allows you to group together questions that require simple response options.
 However, a matrix table only lets you collect data from a single variable.
 A side-by-side matrix, on the other hand, enables you to gather data on two or more dimensions.

-For example, you want to ask respondents about the importance and satisfaction levels of different in-store services, you can group them together in a side-by-side matrix.
+For example, let’s say you want to ask respondents about the importance of different services and their satisfaction with each.
+You can group them together in a side-by-side matrix.
 By organizing questions in tables, your respondents can easily fill out the survey in minutes.

 Much like a regular matrix table, you shouldn’t overwhelm consumers.
 Avoid adding too many variables to your table.
 Moreover, you should keep the response options short.